 In Dubai's Downtown district, under the shadow of the Burj Khalifa, sits a building of wood and glass.
 Designed to look like the mast of a large ship, the structure seems almost to lean forward, as if longing to touch the impossibly blue waters of the surrounding Burj Lake.
-Though the building is stuck on the land, it draws in crowds of residents and visitors every night who wish to be swept away by the world-class performances that take place under its curved roof.
 This is the Dubai Opera House, the center of music and dance in the heart of an Arabian metropolis.

 Before it became a tourist hub, the heart of Dubai was its pearl trade.
 It were these Emirati fishermen of decades ago that inspired the design of the opera house.
 This theme is everywhere, with a modern touch - a dhow-inspired sculpture sits in the plaza, a water feature runs alongside the building to give the impression of being at sea, even the VIP boxes inside the auditorium are reminiscent of little boats.